RiseGaming/Takistan-Life-Rules/README.md

 2. You do not owe comp to Civilians if they run out into the road while you are responding to a call with your sirens on.

-3. Unless you roleplaying as an undercover officer, police should always use marked police vehicles when patrolling.
+3. Unless you are undercover, police should always use marked police vehicles when patrolling.

 ## Drug/Gang enforcement rules